SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 - `Format As`: responded data should be formatted as provided.
 Options are:
     - `Time Series`: data is returned in time series format.
     - `Table`: data is returned in table format for the most recent time frame in the requested period.
-    - `Raw Table`: data is returned in table format.
+    - `Raw Table`: data is returned in table format for all time frames in the requested period.
+    - `Last Table`: data is returned in table format for the latest time frame only.
 - `Legend`: name of query.
 It will be used as legend or part of legends if query is to retrieve multiple dataset.
 - `Data Provider`: area or application of destination system to retrieve data from.
 - `Filters`: provide attributes as filters for `Data Provider` to use as criterias for retrieving data.